-SA Objective Commentary Score 1.Balanced communities No significant effects identified.
-0 2.
-Healthy and safe communities No significant effects identified.
-0 3.
-Housing 4.
+1 4.
 Economy & employment No significant effects identified.
 0 5.
 Accessibility Well located in relation to King Edmund Secondary School and shops and services on Ashingdon Road.
 Good access to bus services on Ashingdon Road. + 6.
 Biodiversity No significant effects identified.
 0 7.
 Cultural Heritage No significant effects identified.
 0 8.
-Landscape & townscape The Crouch and Roach Farmland Landscape Character (LCA) area lies to the east of Ashingdon, and is a more sensitive LCA than for locations to the south and west of Rochford. ?
+Landscape & The Crouch and Roach Farmland Landscape Character (LCA) ? townscape area lies to the east of Ashingdon, and is a more sensitive LCA than for locations to the south and west of Rochford.
 9. Climate change & energy 10.
 Water No significant effects identified.
 0 11.
-Land & Soil Located on Grade 2/3 Agricultural land. -

-12. Air Quality May further exacerbate Air Quality issues in Rochford Town Centre, as some traffic will need to travel through the Town Centrevi, however this is less of an issue for this location, as north and west-bound traffic won't need to travel through Rochford Town Centre. ?
+Land & Soil Located on Grade 2/3 Agricultural land. - 12.
+Air Quality May further exacerbate Air Quality issues in Rochford Town Centre, as some traffic will need to travel through the Town Centre 11 , however this is less of an issue for this location, as north and west-bound traffic won't need to travel through Rochford Town Centre. ?
 13. Sustainable Design & construction

 Summary: No significant constraints were identified at this location.
-It is reasonably well-located, close to shops, the secondary school, services and transport (bus) services in Ashingdon.
+It is reasonably welllocated, close to shops, the secondary school, services and transport (bus) services in Ashingdon.